 Carrying large amounts of cash is a recipe for disaster.
 It can make you a target if you accidentally flash it, or it can be gone in seconds if your bag or wallet gets stolen.
 (We recommend a money belt if traveling overnight or on public transport to keep your money, passport, and other valuable documents close).

-Carry only what you need on a daily basis, have the majority of the rest in a secure place, and a third stash somewhere separate and secure that you can use as a backup.
+Carry only what you need on a daily basis, have the majority of the rest in a secure place, and a third stash of emergency cash somewhere separate and secure that you can use as a backup.

 Knowing exactly where you are going – whether you are walking or in a Taxi/Uber/Lyft – can not only save you time and money, but is a huge deal when it comes to personal safety.